Local SEO For Lawyers: How to optimize your law firm for Google Maps

 Multiple Google My Business Locations

 If your firm has multiple locations, it is a good idea to have a Google My Business listing for each locality.
-For the website URL, you can either use you home page, or use a web page that exists specifically for that location.
+For the website URL, you can either use your home page or use a web page that exists specifically for that location.

 Some businesses see an increase in ranking by using specific location pages while other websites have higher rankings with always using the website’s home page.
 You want to perform a test using both for a couple of weeks and see what works best for you.